About

 • The Professional Drum Teachers Guild

-Hi professional performing credits include tours, TV and recordings with:
+My professional musical experience includes tours, TV, and recordings with:

 • The Pointer Sisters